fablabbrighton/digital-fabrication-module/docs/_colophon/implementing-jekyll-collections.md

 ```

-So each collection is defined with a name (in a URL-friendly format), then underneat that, indented by spaces, not tabs:
+So each collection is defined with a name (in a URL-friendly format), then underneath that, indented by spaces, not tabs:
 * A human-readable label, enclosed in double quotes (Don't forget the double quotes!)
 * A permalink format for each item in the collection
 * A boolean to tell Jekyll that each object in the collection should be rendered as it's own page